-The MCR has reduced in the year due to reduced net written premiums.
+The MCR has increased in the year due to increases in reserves and premium written exposure.

 E.3 Use of the duration-based equity risk sub-module in the calculation of the Solvency Capital Requirement

 The duration-based method of calculating the equity risk sub-module has not been used.